People

 B.Sc.
 Texas A&M University (2021)

-Stephanie is an incoming PhD student (2022) interested in coral biology and conservation.
+Stephanie is a third year PhD student in Biology.
 She received her B.S. in Marine Biology from Texas A&M University at Galveston in 2021.
 Her past research focused on the down-regulated genes in the immortal jellyfish (Turritopsis dohrnii) using transcriptomics and bioinformatics.
+Stephanie is broadly interested in studying the role of the environment in shaping marine invertebrate traits.
+Some of her current projects include investigating thermal tolerance through gene expression plasticity to enable selective breeding in Acropora tenuis along Ningaloo Coast, Western Australia and investigating the role of temperature on the establishment of the microbiome and consequences for larval infection in Strongylocentrotus purpuratus.
 Some of Stephanie’s hobbies include traveling, photography, and collecting rocks.

 Technicians